 Electric scooter popularity has exploded.
+Electric scooters are also called e-scooters.
 And, unfortunately, accidents and injuries will soon follow.

 Currently, there are 7 electric scooter rental companies in Florida.
 They are Bird, Lime, Lyft Scooters, Bolt, Spin, Uber Jump and Gotcha.